Stocks in news: SBI, LIC Housing Finance, Tatva Chintan Pharma, JSW Energy and more

 JSW Energy: The company's subsidiary JSW Future Energy has inked a framework agreement with Australian Fortescue Future Industries Pty Ltd to collaborate and conduct scoping work on potential projects relating to the production of green hydrogen and other allied activities.
 The collaboration will enable both parties to explore opportunities to tap into the significant clean energy market opportunity in India.

-TVS Motor: The auto major reported a net profit of Rs 53 crore in the April-June quarter against a loss of Rs 139 crore during the corresponding period last year.
+TVS Motor: The auto major reported a consolidated net loss of Rs 15 crore for the first quarter ended June 30 against a net loss of Rs 183 crore in the April-June quarter of the 2020-21 financial year.

 The homegrown automotive manufacturer said its operating revenue stood at Rs 3,934 crore for the quarter ended June 2021 against Rs 1,432 crore in the same quarter ended June 2020.

 SBI: The country's largest state-owned lender has seen a huge jump in non-performing loans (NPAs) at 23 per cent in its small-ticket Mudra loans in the first pandemic year 2020-21.
 The NPAs are up from 20 per cent over the outstanding advances a year ago.